Flat white, latte, cappuccino: the differences explained

 Choose If...

 You like thick foam and contrasting texture.
-You drink your coffee in the morning, Italian style.
+You take your coffee in the morning, Italian style.
 You want a compact format with personality.

 Latte